 Free School Meals

 We encourage the take up of Free School Meals by working proactively with our parents and carers.
-If, through your financial circumstances, you feel your son/daughter may be entitled to free school meals, please complete the application form and submit it to West Sussex County Council.
-The criteria for eligibility are also included below.
+If, through your financial circumstances, you feel your son/daughter may be entitled to free school meals, please either click here to complete the online form or complete the paper application form and submit it to West Sussex County Council.
+The criteria for eligibility are included below.
 If you require any assistance with printing, completing or submiting the application form, please contact Mrs M Yates myates [at] imberhorne [dot] co [dot] uk or via our switchboard on 01342 323562.

 If a student is entitled to free school meals and lives within 2 miles of the school, they may be eligible for free school transport.
 Parents/Carers should complete the West Sussex County Council form found by following this link